hoangduytranuk/blender_manual/blender_docs/manual/editors/uv/layout_management.rst

 .. seealso::

-   Note that each texture can be mapped to a specific UV texture.
+   Note that each texture can be mapped to a specific UV layout.

-   See the :doc:`Mapping </editors/uv/textures/properties/mapping>` panel of the texture tab.
+   ..
+TODO2.8 link to docs on UV mapping textures.